China's 2018 trade surplus with U.S. highest on record going back to 2006

 China’s exports to the United States rose 11.3 percent last year, while imports from the U.S. only increased 0.7 percent.

-China’s large trade surplus with the United States has long been a sore point with Washington, and is at the center of a bitter dispute between the world’s biggest economies.
+China’s large trade surplus with the United States has long been a sore point with Washington, and is at the centre of a bitter dispute between the world’s biggest economies.